 1. Any Mode(s) of Transport: These are applicable to any type of transportation, including road, rail, air, and sea.
 Examples include EXW (Ex Works), FCA (Free Carrier), CPT (Carriage Paid To), CIP (Carriage and Insurance Paid To), DAP (Delivered at Place), DPU (Delivered at Place Unloaded), and DDP (Delivered Duty Paid).

-2. Sea and Inland Waterway Transport Only: These are specifically for goods transported by sea or inland waterway.
-Examples include FAS (Free Alongside Ship), FOB (Free on Board), CFR (Cost and Freight), and CIF (Cost, Insurance, and Freight).
+2. Sea and Inland Waterway Transport Only: These are specifically for goods transported by sea or inland waterway, governed by specific Incoterms rules.
+Examples include FAS (Free Alongside Ship), FOB (Free on Board), CFR (Cost and Freight), and CIF (Cost, Insurance, and Freight), which are critical for understanding the costs associated with shipping.

 Contact us today to learn about our international freight forwarding services from the UK to Southeast Asia.